Sterling Heights in Macomb County, Michigan — The American Midwest (Great Lakes)

 Erected 1985 by Bureau of History, Michigan Department of State.
 (Marker Number L1127.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Holcombe Beach (approx. 1.6 miles away); St. Lawrence Parish of Utica (approx. 2˝ miles away); Utica Cemetery (approx. 3.4 miles away); Moravian Road (approx. 4.1 miles away); St. John Lutheran Church and Schools (approx. 4.6 miles away); Red Run (approx. 4.6 miles away); Murthum-Vander Vlucht House (approx. 4.7 miles away); a different marker also named Red Run (approx. 4.7 miles away).
+Holcombe Beach (approx. 1.6 miles away); St. Lawrence Parish of Utica (approx. 2˝ miles away); Historic Utica (approx. 2.7 miles away); Utica Cemetery (approx. 3.4 miles away); Moravian Road Spring Hill Farm / Utica Nike Base (approx. 4.6 miles away); St. John Lutheran Church and Schools (approx. 4.6 miles away); Red Run (approx. 4.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 5, 2014, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 235 times since then and 16 times this year.
+It was originally submitted on December 5, 2014, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 274 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 5, 2014, by Joel Seewald of Madison Heights, Michigan. • Al Wolf was the editor who published this page.